Migrating From a Legacy On-Premises PBX to the Cloud: The Tide Has Turned [WHITEPAPER]

 Conclusion

-RingCentral MVP and Daisy offer you a faster, Gartner-endorsed route to powerful, future-proofed communications.
+RingEX and Daisy offer you a faster, Gartner-endorsed route to powerful, future-proofed communications.
 In an age of globally-dispersed, ultra-mobile workforces that rely on agile, multi-channel collaboration, traditional PBX telephony is struggling to cut it.

 Cumbersome and costly to maintain, these outdated systems are increasingly approaching end-of-life, while innovation and investment flow in one direction only: the cloud.

 Fast, cost-effective migration, with near-instant benefits.
-Compared with upgrading your PBX system, migrating to cloud-based Unified Communications as a Service (UCaaS) is both easy and transformative – especially with Daisy and our partner RingCentral MVP – a leader within the UCaaS Gartner Magic Quadrant.
+Compared with upgrading your PBX system, migrating to cloud-based Unified Communications as a Service (UCaaS) is both easy and transformative – especially with Daisy and our partner RingEX – a leader within the UCaaS Gartner Magic Quadrant.
 We can help your transition from yesterday’s outdated technology to today’s modern innovative solutions – and prepare you for tomorrow’s challenges.

 Talk to one of our specialists.